dstockhouse/eaglesat-plugsin/README.md

 us to generate on our own.
 Specifically, there are three IP blocks we have need of so far: a clock generator, phase-locked loop (PLL), and FIFO buffer.

+For testing and debugging smaller modules that do not require Vivado IP, [GHDL](https://github.com/ghdl/ghdl) is a workable command-line VHDL simulator.

 ## TODO

 * The FPGA configuration is incomplete.
 While the LVDS interface to the image